ThomasVestergaard/RemoteEntity/README.md

 Entities should be very simple POCO's and should not have any dependencies to business logic.
 It should be possible to make a seperate class library project that contains only entities.
 This assembly is then referenced by producers and consumers alike.

 ## Version control your entities
 As entities often are shared in a distributed system, it serves as an integration point where changes might break the integration if not managed properly.
-It can be helpful to på version number in the entity class names and use the [Obsolete] attribute to indicate that a migration is ongoing.
+It can be helpful to put a version number in the entity class names and use the [Obsolete] attribute to indicate that a migration is ongoing.
 ```csharp
     [Obsolete]
     public class MyClass_v1 : DeepCloner<MyClass> {